plebbit/roadmap/README.md

 - [ ] Remove all typescript any and @ts-ignore
 - [ ] Security
   - [ ] Context isolated desktop only functions to use in the electron client
+- [ ] Algo for most anonymous padding size for publication encryption

 ## `plebbit-react`